Karl Fischer analysis for precise water content determination

 Accredited laboratory COFRAC ISO 17025

-You would like to determine water content using the Karl Fischer method?
+Would you like to determine water content using the Karl Fischer method...

-The Karl Fischer method is a chemical technique used to measure the water content of a sample.
-It is particularly suitable for determining water in liquids or detecting trace amounts of water, down to ppm levels, in a sample.
+The Karl Fischer method is a chemical Karl Fischer measurement method used to determine the water content of a sample.
+It is particularly well suited to the titration of water contained in a liquid or to the detection of trace amounts of water, at the ppm level, in a sample.
 The procedure is based on the oxidation of sulfur dioxide by iodine.

-Its accuracy and ability to detect trace moisture make it an essential tool for quality control laboratories and for ensuring product quality and compliance.
+Its accuracy and ability to detect traces of moisture make it an essential tool for quality control laboratories, and for ensuring product quality and compliance

-This principle enables highly sensitive and accurate measurement of water content, making it valuable across various industries for analyzing liquids, solvents, and other samples containing small amounts of water.
+The Karl Fischer principle enables a precise and sensitive measurement of water content, making it valuable in various industries for analyzing liquids, solvents, and other samples containing small amounts of water.

-Karl Fischer analysis is essential for ensuring product quality by preventing excess or insufficient moisture that could alter their properties.
+Karl Fischer analysis is essential for ensuring product quality by avoiding excess moisture or moisture deficiencies that can alter their properties.

 The method is used in many industrial sectors: